zoot101/snapraid-daily/README.md

 To install the script on a non-Debian based distro, install the script manually like so:

-* Download the script from this page [HERE](https://github.com/zoot101/snapraid-daily/blob/main/snapraid-daily)
+* Download the latest "Source Code" archive from the release page [HERE](https://github.com/zoot101/snapraid-daily/releases) and extract it.
+  - `unzip snapraid-daily-1.5.2.zip` or `tar xvf snapraid-daily-1.5.2.tar.gz`
+  - `cd snapraid-daily-1.5.2`
-* Place it in /usr/bin and make it executable.
+* Place the main script in /usr/bin and make it executable.
 For Example:
   - `chmod +x snapraid-daily && sudo cp snapraid-daily /usr/bin/`
-* Install the manual entries (optional) - Download them from [HERE](https://github.com/zoot101/snapraid-daily/tree/main/manual) and and copy them like so:
+* Install the manual entries (optional)
-  - `sudo cp snapraid-daily.1.gz /usr/share/man/man1`
+  - `sudo cp ./manual/snapraid-daily.1.gz /usr/share/man/man1`
-  - `sudo cp snapraid-daily.conf.1.gz /usr/share/man/man1`
+  - `sudo cp ./manual/snapraid-daily.conf.1.gz /usr/share/man/man1`
-* Next, download the sample config from [HERE](https://github.com/zoot101/snapraid-daily/blob/main/config/snapraid-daily.conf), place it in **/etc/** and edit it to your needs.
-Just like above, the comments included should help, if not read on below.
-Note that the script should also run out of the box with the default config file, but will not send any emails.
+* Next, copy the sample config and place it in /etc, then edit it to your needs.
+Once again the comments included should help, check out the manual entry for the config file, or read on below.
+Note also that the script will run out of the box with the default config file (or with no config file) but will not send any emails.
   - `sudo cp snapraid-daily.conf /etc`
 * Call the script directly to test it out.
 See the [Usage](#usage) section below.
   - `snapraid-daily`
-* Download the snapraid-daily.timer and snapraid-daily.service from the systemd-files folder [HERE](https://github.com/zoot101/snapraid-daily/tree/main/systemd-files) to **/etc/systemd/system**
+* Copy the snapraid-daily.timer and snapraid-daily.service from the systemd-files folder to **/etc/systemd/system**
-  - `sudo cp snapraid-daily.timer snapraid-daily.service /etc/systemd/system`
+  - `sudo cp ./systemd-files/snapraid-daily.timer ./systemd-files/snapraid-daily.service /etc/systemd/system`
   - Then, see the section below [Running as a Non-Root User with Systemd](#running-as-a-standard-user-with-systemd) if you want to run the script as a different user than root.
+If you are okay with running it as root, this is not required.
 * Reload systemd and start the timer like so
   - `sudo systemctl daemon-reload && sudo start snapraid-daily.timer`